DefinitelyNotDevan/BSE_Portfolio/index.md

 # Second Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="1280" height="720" src="https://www.youtube.com/embed/rm-D1hab5Es" title="Bluestamp Milestone 2" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-My second milestone saw me creating a controller to

-For your second milestone, explain what you've worked on since your previous milestone.
-You can highlight:
-- Technical details of what you've accomplished and how they contribute to the final goal
-- What has been surprising about the project so far
-- Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone -->
+My second milestone saw me creating a controller to controll my car.
+The way this will work is using an accelerometer, bluetooth chip, and arduino micro to communicate with my arduino uno connected to my car.
+The accelerometer sends its inputs to the arduino micro which then gets sent to the arduino uno with a bluetooth chip and the uno respondes by doing the action corresponding to the value of the accelerometer.
+I struggled with pairing the two bluetooth modules as you needed one for the arduino micro and one for the arduino uno but I eventually realized that I had bad wiring and I needed to unplug certain wires in the pairing proccess for it to work.
+I am suprised on how well my project is working because in the past it has taken me much longer to create my projects.
+My final milestone will be my modifications.

 # First Milestone